Quantum Singular Value Decomposition of Spin Correlation Matrix in One-Dimensional Heisenberg Model: Introduction

 The outline of this paper is as follows.
 In the next section we define our model, physical quantity we are going to focus on, and SVD method.
 In the third section, we perform detailed analysis based on exact diagonalization form small clusters and numerical optimization based on matrix product state (MPS) for larger systems.
-In Sec.4, we discuss implications of the present results.
-In the final section, various aspects associated with the present results are discussed, and we summarize our work.
-We also comment on future perspectives.
+In Sec.4, we discuss implications of the present results in terms of circulant matrix approach.
+In the final section, we summarize our work, and comment on future perspectives.